nostalgia-cnt/vibe/README.md

 Upon reviewing the literature here (see table below), we built a custom protocol with four tasks that matches onto oculomotor symptoms/memory deficits present in MCI and Alzheimer's disease patients.

 ### baseline process
-Look to the right, down, left, up, and center to help build a regression model on your own eyes using Eyegazer API.
+We created a simple baseline process for users to look to the right, down, left, up, and center to help build a regression model on your own eyes using Eyegazer API.

 ![](https://github.com/nostalgia-cnt/vibe/blob/main/static/pictures/baseline_front.png)